 We are looking for all ages, races etc. They don't need to be "TV Friendly" or look a certain way.
 All shapes and sizes are welcome.

+OK, so far, so good.
+I don’t have to be attractive, just married.
+The email went on: …the idea is to celebrate marriage and the small quibbles that make it so wonderfully "frustrating" at times.
 Now, I don’t know about you, but broadcasting petty squabbles between me and my husband does not sound like an affair you’d bring a hostess gift to.
 I’m beginning to think NBC defines “celebrate” a little differently than I do.
 I kept reading…

 We are looking for couples who have a particular "issue" with one and other...fun issues, no marriage wrecking problems.
 Again, this is to CELEBRATE marriage and have fun, not unearth deep dark secrets and bring up serious situations.
 Examples would be, a husband who wears the same pants everyday, or a wife who can’t put her blackberry down.
 They should be genuine annoyances though.